vk-cs/docs-public/docs/en/intro/billing/instructions/refund/refund.md

 ## Making a refund for individuals

-1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console as the project owner.
+1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console as the project owner.
 1. (Optional) [Preserve](/en/tools-for-using-services/account/instructions/project-settings/manage#project_conservation) the project if you want to suspend the services.
 This will stop debiting funds.
 1. Copy the [project ID (PID)](/en/tools-for-using-services/account/instructions/project-settings/manage#getting_project_id) from the VK Cloud website URL.